Tuesday, December 26, 2006

 The game had been going on for a while now when up came perhaps the most interesting pot of the night(unfortunately, I was not involved).
 A little background on the three participants first.
 Loudmouth, in seat 5, had for sometime now, been raising before the flop and taking pots down without his cards being seen.
 Indeed, he was playing well and winning quite a bit(probably had about 3 grand in front of him).
 PRG, like I said above, was losing quite a lot, maybe stuck about 1000 or so, maybe less.
 NYG(remember him? he did me with the trip 3s) had started with 300 and, in the space of about an hour, had built it up to about 1500.
 Anyway, Loudmouth raises UTG, PRG calls, and NYG now re-raises the pot.
 Loudmouth now raises again and PRG calls while muttering something like, "time to gamble", and NYG calls.
 I'm pretty sure that's how the pre-flop betting went, but basically they all put-in about 180 each before the flop.
 I definitely remember the pot was 560, because that was how much loudmouth bet, when he saw J 7 9 in the middle of the table.
 I know he bet the pot because his favourite expression was, "I'll bet the pot!", being one of those players who always bet the max.
 Now, the PRG hesitated a little and then said, "make it two thousand", while counting out twenty 100 dollar bills.
 Now the look on the NYG's face was priceless, the blood literally drained from this kid's face, I'm pretty sure I even heard him say,"oh shit".

-freaked out and it dawned on me he had pretty good hand, but maybe not good enough.
+Whatever the case, he looked pretty freaked out and it dawned on me he had pretty good hand, but maybe not good enough.
 By now, there was a pretty large crowd gathered around the table watching the action(btw, quite a few times there were many players from other games coming over to watch.
 This was a good game and there were several big bets and pots generated during the evening.
 Whilst not being a super-huge game, I think many of the players watching were 10/20 and 15/30 types, and they could imagine themselves in this game.
 I noticed this same phenomenon at the Bellagio in Vegas once, when some english friends and I set up a plh game, with exactly the same blinds.
 At the table next to us was Doyle Brunson, Jennifer Harmon, Annie Duke etc playing HUGE, maybe 3000/6000, but everyone in the room was far more interested in our game.
 I was also bemused by the reluctance of these same players to get involved in our game-I'm sure many a time they've found themselves stuck 500, or even 1k, in a 10/20 or 15/30 game, yet don't want play 400 in a plh game in case they blow it all in one hand.)
 So, NYG starts to think, and Loudmouth says,"c'mon kid, it's 2 grand to you" (I don't think he was feeling too grand).
 NYG looks a little peeved(and who can blame him?) and says, "yeah, I know", thinks for a while and folds.
 Now, it's back on Loudmouth and he goes into a 5 to 10 minute think, which as you all know, is a looong time in poker, before he too throws his hand in.
 What's interesting about this hand is that NYG later said he had Aces!
 Surely, he should have raised a third time pre-flop(he definitely had enough money in front of him to make calling difficult for the other two, and if Loudmouth had KKs he would have been in a whole world of trouble) and taken the pot down there and then?
 I reckon PRG's possible holdings were J 9, J 7(for 2 pr) or 10 8(for the straight).
 I think he would have laid down a small pocket pair for a large bet before the flop, and if he did have a set he would have slow-played it, but, then again, what the hell do I know?
 As for Loudmouth's hand, I can't even begin to guess.

 For the whole story on this hand, go to twoplustwo.com.
 In the PL/NL forum, you'll see two posts by me.
 In the first one, I tell about the hand and my thinking.
 In the second one, I tell the post-mortem from a week later, as I saw both of the others that night and we all shared our hands with each other.
 The posts are titled "Interesting Reason to Semi-Bluff" and "Follow-up: Interesting Reason to Semi-Bluff", or something very similar.
 Let's just say I was in third place after that flop, knew it, and still won. ;-) It really was a pleasure to play with you.
 I liked your game, and know that in the long run, you'd make a clear profit against the line-up that night.